Duration: 45 mins each way. Easy, mostly paved or dirt tracks, some steep steps and uneven paths.

 Walk a few yards inland behind the beach to see the remarkable Torre de Sant Josep; it’s a Roman funeral tower, one of only three in the whole of Spain.
 Built for a seriously important Roman citizen from Allon (the Roman name for La Vila), it has just been restored to more or less the way archaeologists think it might have looked in the second century AD (see my blog on the Romans in La Vila here)

-That’s the end of the walk; head back the same way to La Vila, or continue past Playa de Torres along the cliffs to Torre d’Aguiló, Cala de Finestrat and Benidorm.
+That’s the end of the walk; head back the same way to La Vila, or if you’re feeling energetic, continue past Playa de Torres along the cliffs to Torre d’Aguiló, Cala de Finestrat and Benidorm.
 The walk to Torre d’Aguiló takes a further hour; for info, see my blog here

 ©Guy Pelham 2017